rainergo/UASFRA-MS-KnowledgeGraph/README.md

 The programs presented in here are able to create and query such a NEO4J Knowledge Graph using Python.

+The Knowledge Graph can be queried with Python functions or a OpenAI-attached chat bot.

 The documentation and presentation to this project are avaialable [here](./project/documentation/UASFRA-MS-KnowledgeGraph-Documentation.pdf) and [here](./project/UASFRA-MS-KnowledgeGraph-ProjectPresentation.pdf).

 There are additional READ.md-files concerning the respective sections: